apache/druid/docs/release-info/migr-three-value-logic.md

   `x <> 'some value'` becomes `(x <> 'some value' OR x IS NULL)`.
 - Use COALESCE to replace nulls with a value:
   `x + 1` becomes ` COALESCE(numeric_value, 0)=1`

+  Ingestion time: If you don't want null values, you can use COALESCE or NVL